sd18spring/InteractiveProgramming/README.md

 In our beginning planning of the project, after we had decided on using OpenCV to make a drawing platform, we had a few options.
 We thought about trying to make a game similar to the snake game, but the snake was controlled by the web-cam on the computer.
 We also thought about just making a canvas on the screen that could be drawn on by the web-cam, and have the color be controlled by the speed of movement.
 We were unsure about how easily we would be able to make the snake game, and decided on making the drawing canvas.
 However, we finished this with plenty of time, and expanded into a game in addition to the drawing canvas.

 ## Reflection
-One thing that would have helped us a lot was having a more appropriately scoped project.
-We ended up doing a cool project.
+One thing that would have helped us a lot was having a more appropriately scoped project that takes better advantage of classes.
+We ended up doing a cool project, but because we started in an easier project, we had to keep finding ways to expand.
+This made us experiment with the code, without realizing we should have made a separate class for each mode.

+One of the good things about the experience is that we both pair programmed and divide-and-conquer in the process.
+Our approach in dividing and conquer were based on the next tasks that need to get done instead of which files or classes specifically so that both us have a good understanding of the program as a whole.
+We were able to move along in the project quite steadily, not feeling stressed about not feeling our project.

 ### Our initial project proposal can be found [here](https://github.com/QingmuDeng/InteractiveProgramming/blob/master/Project%20Proposal.md).